ehoversten/Teaching_Review/javascript/functions/higher_order.md

 &nbsp;
 ### Map: `Array.proptotype.map()`
-`map` is used if we want to perform the same change on each member of the array.
+`map()` is used if we want to perform the same change on each member of the array.
 It takes the function that should be applied to each element of the array as a parameter.

+* Slightly Simplified: The map() method `creates a new array` with the results of calling a provided function (or callback) on every element in the calling array.

 ```javascript
 var numbers = [1, 4, 9];

 var doubles = numbers.map(function(num) {
   return num * 2;
 });